Thursday, May 30, 2024

 Get-Up-And-Go Cards

-You can pick-up your Get-Up-And-Go cards at the first Heritage Trail Day (June 3rd) from the Sierra College Natural History Museum.
-After that day, you can pick up Get-Up-And-Go cards from any participating museum.
-You can pick up cards and get them stamped on any day the museum is open throughout the summer.
-This year, it will take 4 stamps on your card to enter the drawing for a gift basket.
+You can pick-up your Get-Up-And-Go cards the first Heritage Trail Day (June 1st) at any participating museum.
+You can get them stamped on any day the museum is open throughout the summer, not just on their special Heritage Trail Day.
+This year, it will take just 4 stamps on your card to enter the drawing for a gift basket.
 Please remember that you can only play one Get-Up-And-Go card at a time.
 You are free to start another card once you have turned in a fully stamped card.
-Cards must be turned in by 4:00 pm by September 4th at any participating museum.
+Cards must be turned in by 4:00 pm on September 8th at any participating museum to qualify for the drawings.

 Thank you to our sponsors!